Unification of integrability in supersymmetric gauge theories: Six-dimensional topological--holomorphic theory

 Our task is therefore to describe the six-dimensional topological--holomorphic theory as a B-twisted gauge theory in two dimensions.
 To this purpose we briefly review the construction of the latter theory.

-We denote the gauge group of a B-twisted gauge theory by $\SG$ to distinguish it from the gauge group of the six-dimensional theory.
-We pick generators $\ST_a$, $a=1$, $\dotsc$, $\dim\SG$ of the Lie algebra $\Lie(\SG)$ of $\SG$ that are orthonormal with respect to the minus of an invariant symmetric bilinear form $\Tr$.
+We write $\SG$ for the gauge group of a B-twisted gauge theory to distinguish it from the gauge group of the six-dimensional theory.
+We pick generators $\ST_a$, $a=1$, $\dotsc$, $\dim\SG$, of the Lie algebra $\Lie(\SG)$ of $\SG$ that are orthonormal with respect to the minus of an invariant symmetric bilinear form $\Tr$.
 The spacetime of the theory is a surface $D$, and the gauge bundle is a principal $\SG$-bundle $\SP \to D$.

 The basic ingredients of a B-twisted gauge theory are vector multiplets and chiral multiplets.
 A vector multiplet consists of a gauge field $A$ of $\SP$, bosonic fields

 and fermionic fields

 A chiral multiplet is valued in a unitary representation $R$ of $\SG$.
 It consists of bosonic fields